• Home

 PSave to Pinterest

-I made this for the first time when I was hosting a holiday party and didn’t want to be stuck stirring a pot all night.
-It took about five minutes to put together, and then the crockpot did the rest.
+I made this when I was hosting a holiday party for the first time and didn’t want to be tied to the stove all night.
+It took about 5 minutes to throw together and then the crockpot did all the work.
+My guests helped themselves all night and I didn’t have to do anything until the ladle needed a refill.
+That’s the kind of holiday entertaining I’m all about.

 Why This Slow Cooker Recipe Works